SharkBait80/EKSContainerLab/module-1/README.md

 <a id='dev-env'></a>
 ### Your Linux Dev Environment

+**NOTE, 7/01 : We may need to utilize an Ubuntu based AMI instead in order to utilize the [Kubernetes Dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html).
+I'm having some difficulty getting this application to install on our Windows Server 2019 AMI. **

 Your Linux workstation environment needs to have the following tools configuration.

 **A Dev-Environment with the following development tools.**